rharkes/pyhaloxml/README.md

 ## Installation
 `pip install pyhaloxml`

+## Note on version 3
+The matching of negative to positive regions now needs to be done by the user after loading the data.
+The examples have been updated.
+This needed to happen because negative regions can be unmatched in Halo.
+This would cause errors when loading.

 ## Loading speed
 Rust is used to match the negative regions to positive regions, thanks to [Wim Pomp](github.com/wimpomp/)!